Ben Whishaw: Early life and education

 Whishaw was born on 14 October 1980, in Clifton, Bedfordshire, and was brought up there and in neighbouring Langford.
 He is the son of Linda (née Hope), who works in cosmetics, and Jose Whishaw, who works in sports with young people.
 He has a fraternal twin brother, James.

 His mother is of English ancestry and his father is of French, German and Russian descent.
-His father's German line had the surname of Stellmacher.
-(This is a traditional German occupational name for a wheelwright.)

 Whishaw's paternal grandfather was born Jean Vladimir Stellmacher in Istanbul in 1922, to a Russian mother and German father, who was stationed there.
 The couple moved to Kassel, Germany, where Stellmacher grew up and was educated.
 Despairing about serving in the army of Hitler and through a connection of his tutor, Jean Stellmacher met with a contact at the British embassy and was recruited to serve as a British spy while serving in the German army.
 He spoke seven languages.
 Jean Stellmacher changed his name to John Victor Whishaw during World War II after joining the British in Cairo.
 He entered England in 1947 after being discharged.
 He married Olga, a woman he had met in France, and together they made new lives in the UK.
 Their children included Whishaw's father and a daughter Ingrid.
 They did not know about their father's wartime adventures until shortly before John's death in 1994, when their mother Olga told them.
 (She survived to 2015, dying at the age of 90.)
 Ingrid took back the surname of Stellmacher.
 Whishaw (and his father) kept the adopted name his grandfather chose.

 Whishaw was a member of the Bancroft Players Youth Theatre, at Hitchin's Queen Mother Theatre.
 He attended Henlow Middle School, followed by Samuel Whitbread Community College in Clifton.
 He graduated from the Royal Academy of Dramatic Art in 2003.